 Wednesday, 31 May 2023

-May 31 Driving in the Supramonte Mountains for a Shepherds' picnic
+May 31 Driving in the Supramonte Mountains for a shepherds' picnic

-Magnificent mountains and valleys
+Magnificent mountains and valleys in the Supramonte Range

 Shepherds drive these days